CZ52.com - The CZ-52Pistol

 Federal Arms at one time made a nice array of replacement barrels for the CZ-52 in both the original 7.62x25 caliber and 9x19.
 One problem that people have reported with these is that the rollers included with these are not hard enough and tend to lose their round.
 Once they start deteriorating, they slide rather than rolling and they begin to abrade the barrel.

 Consider that if your Korean rollers begin to lose their round, they start to take the barrel with it, but no longer rolling but sliding.
 Pretty soon, they'll grind into the metal and the first evidence you're likely to see is pieces of disintegrated roller flaking into the frame.
-By that time, your barrel is on its way out and you're looking at another $79 for a new barrel...plus you're back to substandard rollers.
+By that time, your barrel is on its way out and you're looking at a new barrel...plus you're back to substandard rollers.

 One way to protect your firing pin during dry firing, whether it's the surplus pin or one of the aftermarket pins, is with properly make "snap caps".
 Snap caps, otherwise known as dummy rounds, are non-firing facsimiles of cartridges including a specially-designed "primer" that allow you to dry fire because it absorbs the impact of the firing pin rather than having the weak shoulders of the CZ-52 firing pin take that shock.